-Not long ago, I was meeting with a potential client to learn more about their existing service contracts on their financial equipment.
+Not long ago, our CEO was meeting with a potential client to learn more about their existing service contracts on their financial equipment.
 The CFO was stunned to discover that they had been paying for service on a coin machine that was still under warranty from the manufacturer.
 How could this have happened?
 You may be surprised to find out just how often a case of duplicate coverage crops up.

 We’ve identified THREE ways a financial institution could find themselves with duplicate coverage on equipment and offer some suggestions on how to prevent it from happening.

 Duplicate coverage can happen because of a merger.
 Often, the acquired financial institution has outdated service contracts that don’t accurately reveal how service is obtained.
 Vendors may not send new contracts every year, but just renew by sending an invoice year to year.
 In smaller institutions, personnel are prone to calling a local service provider, regardless of who may be contracted to provide the maintenance.
 The result?
 The acquiring financial institution covers equipment under an agreement unaware that there are existing service contracts in place.

 To prevent this scenario, we suggest financial institutions:

 - Request all contracts from the acquired institution.
 This is typically where the discovery process ends during an acquisition.

-- Interview branch personnel to determine who is contacted for service needs on their equipment items (the service provider that is called is more reliable than the actual written contracts)
+- Interview branch personnel to determine who is contacted for service needs on their equipment items.
+Usually, the service provider that is called is more reliable than the actual written contracts.

 - Document this information on a spreadsheet so it is clear which vendor provides service for each piece of equipment.
 Or, use the database inside of Equips to house all of your financial equipment information.

 A communication breakdown between a local branch and the main location is another way duplicate coverage occurs.
 Sometimes the main location has a service contract on an item, but the individual branch purchases service from a vendor of their own choosing.

-Improving the communication between these entities is the solution:
+Improving the communication between these entities is the solution.
+Financials should: